Swept up in the frenzy this month? Making lists and menus and plans?

 Every time I get in the car, I affirm, “I am here.
 I am now.”

-Whenever my foot touches the Earth, I think “Right here, right now.”
+When my feet touch the Earth, I think “Right here, right now”

 “How beautiful it is to do nothing, and rest afterward.” – Spanish proverb